 I highly recommend you get your hands on either of these fine examples of Irish culinary prowess, but if you’re not able to, any old butter and a good sharp cheddar will work just fine.

-Wikipedia tells me that old school cottage pie and shepherd’s pie was usually made with a layer of pie crust underneath, and the filling was made with leftover ground beef or shredded beef; usually, it was the remnants of the previous night’s roast dinner.
+Old school cottage pie and shepherd’s pie is traditionally made with a layer of pie crust underneath, and the filling was made with leftover ground beef or shredded beef; usually, it was the remnants of the previous night’s roast dinner.

 Plus, this is Percolate Kitchen, and we keep things simple around here.

 This pie clocks in at just under 30 minutes cook time and is perfect for a weeknight meal.

 It’s also crazy forgiving if parts of it are made in advance; hence the call for leftover ground beef!